 - Projects and businesses which deploy clean and renewable energy and/or climate change technologies for productive uses;

-- Greenfield & brownfield utility projects, independent power producer and distributed generation projects (for both thermal and electrical energy);
+- Greenfield and brownfield utility projects, independent power producer and distributed generation projects (for both thermal and electrical energy);

 - Existing projects which are operating at small or pilot scale and which are ready for scale-up;